Tips and Tricks¶

 Using external programs adds an extra dependency and may limit who can use the script but to quickly setup your own custom pipeline or writing one-off scripts this can be handy.

-Run Gimp in batch mode to execute custom scripts for advanced image processing.
+Run The Gimp in batch mode to execute custom scripts for advanced image processing.

 Write out 3D models to use external mesh manipulation tools and read back in the results.